 Hotaka mountain range, including Mt.
 Oku-hotaka-dake (奥穂高岳)

 & Mt.
-Yari-ga-take (槍ヶ岳), the Matterhorn of Japan
+Yari-ga-take (槍ヶ岳), the sharp pointy peak on the right, nicknamed the Matterhorn of Japan

 Friendly Japanese mountain climbers